mohamedsamara/mern-ecommerce/README.md

   * Redux to manage application's state
   * Redux Thunk middleware to handle asynchronous redux actions

+## What's Next

+  * Add a payment method solution to enable checkout and collecting payments
+  * Associate each Merchant with each brand and payment account
+  * Build a feature to manage Merchants registrations with the ability to approve/reject by admins in a realtime implementation
+  * Enable Admins to edit, delete, disable a category, product or a brand
+  * Enable Merchants to edit, delete, disable their own brand and products
+  * Enable Admins and Merhcants to upload product images

 ## Demo

 This application is deployed on Heroku.
 Please check it out :smile: [here](https://mern-store-80202.herokuapp.com/).

 ## Install